robinovitch61/the-leo-zone/content/posts/a-visit-to-bletchley-park/index.md

 >
 > \- Stuart Milner-Barry, Codebreaker at Bletchley Park

-One of my highest priority trips while living in London this year was visiting Bletchley Park.
-I'd seen [The Imitation Game][imitationgame] and of course knew a few things about [Alan Turing][turing] within the context of the history of computing, but still had a strong sense that [Bletchley Park][bletchley] would be a very special place to visit.
-I was not wrong.
+One of my highest priority trips while living in London this year was visiting [Bletchley Park][bletchley].
+I'd seen [The Imitation Game][imitationgame] and knew a few things about [Alan Turing][turing] within the context of the history of computing, so I had a strong sense that Bletchley Park would be a special place to visit in real life.

 Bletchley Park was home base for the Allied code breaking operation during World War II.
 According to Historian [Harry Hinsley][hinsley], the intel out of Bletchley "shortened the war by not less that two years and probably by four years" ([source][shortened]).

-- TODO go through notes on phone
-- y stations
-- ending the war 2-4yrs faster
-- steps
-  - intercept
-  - work out encryption scheme
-  - decipher
-  - translate
-  - cross reference
-  - send out intel
-- not being able to act on every piece of intel (dramatacized brother scene in film)
-- enigma and lorenz
-  - enigma never encrypted letter as itself
-- typex machines for encryption + decryption
-- employee growth explosion (200 to 9000+)
-- took decades before recognition
-- turing exhibit pathetic ending
-- polish cryptographers pre-work
-- variety of people employed there (mathematicians, linguists, "classicists", translators, typists, cooks, dispatch riders, librarians, etc)
-- the complex process of communicating decyphered messages with one time pads/typex (ULTRA)
-- japanese purple machine
-- machines
-  - Polish Bomba
+At peak, it employed almost 9000 people - Mathematicians, Linguists, Cryptographers, Typists, Historians, Translators, Cooks, Dispatch Riders (motorcyclists who carried classified intel between locations), Librarians, Musicians, and many others.
+Most of the original physical documents and machines were destroyed and information about it remained classified after the war.
+It wasn't until the '70s that the world started to know the full nature of the work that was done there from 1938 to 1946.
+Work on some ciphers wasn't declassified until the 21st century!

+It reopened as a museum in '93, with the original mansion and huts where the codebreakers did most of their work intact and recreations of many other artifacts.
+The museum is lovely, with many interactive elements, informative tours, and a very high volume of content.
+Five hours in a single day wasn't enough to explore it fully.
+I'll share some of my photos and main recollections, but you should definitely go at least once if you have the chance!

+{{< fig src="./img/entrance_sign.png" width="50" caption="The Entrance to Bletchley Park" >}}

+[Y-stations][ystations] intercepted 3,000 to 20,000 messages daily from radio traffic which, if encrypted, were then hand-delivered or [teleprinted] to Bletchley Park.
+Then came the task of deciphering the encrypted messages, which is what so much of the literature of Bletchley Park focuses on.
+Once that day's cipher settings were worked out for a given machine (e.g. [Enigma], [Lorenz], and [Purple]), the mechanical task of deciphering all of the messages with modified [Typex] machines was completed.
+Then came translation (e.g. German to English), cross-referencing, and sending out the intel -- code named "Ultra" -- to relevant strategic parties.
+Ultra couldn't be used unless there was a viable cover story for how they had obtained the intel, as it was vital to keep the Axis powers believing that their ciphers remained unbroken.

+{{< fig src="./img/mod_typex.png" width="50" caption="British Typex machines modified to mimic Enigma" >}}

+{{< fig src="./img/lorenz.png" width="50" caption="A Lorenz machine, the successor to Enigma" >}}

+At Bletchley, the main mansion and breakout huts were busy with folks carrying out these tasks.
+Some of the rooms of the mansion were reserved for leisure and activities, like the Ballroom, Tennis Courts and the Drama club, that put on more than 20 performances through the years.

+{{< fig src="./img/ballroom.png" width="50" caption="The Ballroom" >}}

+{{< fig src="./img/mansion.png" width="80" caption="The Mansion" >}}

+{{< fig src="./img/office.png" width="80" caption="The Office" >}}

+{{< fig src="./img/newspaper_purchase.png" width="50" caption="\"Government Buy Park\" - 1938" >}}

+The people were extremely diverse, ranging from unkempt nerds to military command.
+[Tolkein] was on the list of emergency recruits for Bletchley, but declined.
+Hierarchy and bureaucracy emerged as the years went on, but there was a remarkably flat and self-directed structure for most of the years of Bletchley Park's operation.

+{{< fig src="./img/memos.png" width="70" caption="A wall of sampled memos sent around during wartime" >}}

+{{< fig src="./img/wrens.png" width="80" caption="Women's Royal Navy Service (\"Wrens\")" >}}

+Years before folks at Bletchley started working to crack Enigma, three Polish mathematician-cryptologists had made significant progress.
+[Marian Rejewsky][rejewsky], [Jerzy Różycki][jerzy], and [Henryk Zygalski][zygalski], working for the [Polish Cipher Bureau][polishbureau], reconstructed the Enigma machine from limited French military intelligence.
+In 1939, they met the French and British at a conference in Warsaw and shared their intel, including copies of the reconstructed Enigma machine.
+Rejewsky also invented the [bomba kryptologiczna][bomba] in order to speed up the decipherment process.
+There is a great memorial to these men at Bletchley Park these days.

+{{< fig src="./img/polish_bomba.png" width="50" caption="A recreation of a Polish \"Bomba\"" >}}

+{{< fig src="./img/polish_plaque.png" width="80" caption="A Plaque to the Polish codebreakers" >}}

+The Bombe, cracking Enigma, the Wrens.

 - Turing-Welchman Bombe (complex UI/"menu")

+TODO PICS

+Colossus

 - Colossus (Fish, Lorenz, Tommy Flowers, before ENIAC)

+TODO PICS

+Garage and transport

+TODO PICS

+Notable people

-- characters:
+- Alan Turing
+  - turing exhibit pathetic ending
 - Marian Rejewsky
 - Alastair Denniston
 - John Tiltman
-  - Alan Turing
 - Dilly Knox
 - Mavis Lever
 - Peter Twinn
 - British Tabulating Machine Company
 - Gordon Welchman
 - The Wrens
 - Stuart Milner-Barry
 - Hugh Alexander
 - John Herivel
 - Tommy Flowers
 - Max Newman
 - James Thirsk
 - Gwen Davies
 - Edward "Jumbo" Travis

 - huts
   - Hut 6
   - Hut 8